rawalpunit/Computer-Architecture-One/project/ls8/answers.md

  A GPU basically has lots of cores to do some simple tasks in parallel.
 3D rendering basically needs a lot of parallel processing...so each core renders one small part of the image.
 Comparatively a CPU has far lesser cores and hence doesn't do as well 3D rendering as a GPU.

  GPU use their many cores to do rendering on 3D images quite fast.
-ML is the same kind of 'embarassingly parallel' kind of problem..and hence GPUs lend themselves quite readily to optimise the solution to this problem.
+ML is the same kind of 'embarassingly parallel' kind of problem..and hence GPUs lend themselves quite readily to optimise this kind of parallel computation.